jatkin-wasti/interview_STAR/README.md

 **Agile vs V model vs Waterfall**
 - Waterfall: Series of linear sequential phases where each phase relies on the previous phase.
-This isn't very flexible.
+This isn't very flexible or iterative as progress flows down the model.
+Useful to keep up momentum on a project if employees leave , as their understanding and knowledge is preserved in the thorough documentation required.
+Can be suitable in fields where requirements and technology are fixed and unlikely to change.
 - V model: Linear phases that are linked to a corresponding test phase.
 Verification occurs against the requirements and validation occurs against the user needs.
-  There is no strict
-  requirement to do
+This helps to avoid the downward flow of defects.
+Can be used in smaller projects that have clearly defined requirements.
+- Agile: Linear phases in a continuous improvement cycle where each cycle is much shorter than in other models.
+Can be used in areas where change is expected or on new projects with a suitable team.

+**What are user and epic stories?**
+- User stories are a series of low level requirements or requests from a user's perspective that can be completed in a sprint.
+Format is "As a [type of user], I want to [action] so that [outcome]."
+- An Epic story is a large body of work that is much larger in scope, usually large enough to not be completable in a single sprint.
+- High level functional and non-functional (technical) requirements from a business user's perspective.
+- These are useful to cover the functionality of a product and in estimating the time and budget required for these large scale features.
+- Can be used when discussing the project with stakeholders as it is more of an overview which will be easier to understand without a technical background.
 ### Scrum
 **What is the difference between Agile and Scrum?**
 - While Agile is a methodology or philosophy, Scrum is a specific framework that can be implemented to manage a